discordeno/discordeno/website/docs/examples/reactionroles.md

 And now we are left just one thing, the add button.
 For this we now need to use a new type of interaction responses: modals

 Modals are popups that we can create to require the user to input something, for example the emoji and (optionally) the label.
-To use them with the `interaction.respond` method we can add a `title` (a required property by modals) to the objects.
+To use them with the `interaction.reply` method we can add a `title` (a required property by modals) to the objects.

 Other than emoji and labels, we also need the role to give and the color for the button.
 Unfortunately we can't add them directly in our modal, Discord does not allow it, so we need to find another way.
 We can